wzr1337/rsi.schema/doc/schema.spec.md

             "type": "object", // this attribute is of type object (refers to one or nests one) "oneOf": [ // a list of references to objects {
-                "#ref": "medialibrary.videosObject" // the reference to another object is always expressed as <serviceName>.>resourceName>Object
+                "#ref": "medialibrary.videosObject" // the reference to another object is always expressed as <serviceName>.<resourceName>Object
               },
               {
-                "#ref": "medialibrary.videosType" // a nested object always expressed as <serviceName>.>resourceName>Type }
+                "#ref": "medialibrary.videosType" // a nested object always expressed as <serviceName>.<typeName>Type }
             ]
           },